ponydeerr/Labs/README.md

 # Labs

-Game asset viewer built with Avalonia, supports Unreal Engine 4/5 Games with package browsing, 3D model viewing, audio playback, and texture previewing.
+Browse, view, and extract assets from Unreal Engine games — packages, textures, 3D models, and audio all in one place.

 ![Packages](https://github.com/user-attachments/assets/42636066-a08c-410c-a6c0-ec9ad824c274)
 ![File Browser](https://github.com/user-attachments/assets/a15f09a2-a46d-4ee5-9755-3be4bca73b6e)